 Rhubarb is a cool-season vegetable that’s used more as a fruit for pies, jams, jellies, and sauces.
 People started growing rhubarb about 200 years ago as a medicinal herb.
 A member of the buckwheat family, rhubarb is grown for its stems only.
 The leaves and roots contain a toxic chemical called oxalic acid that can cause health problems when eaten in large servings.
 So plant where you can keep children and pets from snacking on the leaves.

-Spring is the ideal time to plant rhubarb, usually as transplants called crowns, but it can be grown from seed, too.
-Look for the healthiest crowns that have least one large bud that’s called an “eye.”
+Spring is the ideal time to plant rhubarb, usually as transplants called crowns, but it can be grown from seed too.
+Look for the healthiest crowns that have at least one large bud that’s called an “eye.”

-Plant the rhubarb crowns so the eyes are about 2 inches below the soil surface; space plants 24-48 inches apart and about 36-48 inches between rows.
+Plant the rhubarb crowns so the eyes are about 2 inches below the soil surface; space plants 24 to 48 inches apart and about 36 to 48 inches between rows.

 Avoid tamping down the soil around the crowns.
 Leaving the soil looser around the crown makes it easier for the first leaves to sprout and start growing.
 Be sure to water in the crowns, but avoid soggy soil.

 One reason for the popularity of pie plant is that it’s a hardy plant.
 Once established in the garden, it will almost grow on its own.
 Applications of a high-nitrogen fertilizer during the growing season will give it a boost for a more productive harvest.
 Plants tend to slow when weather is hot and restart when it cools down.

 If the weather turns too hot, plants may bolt and produce seed stalks.
 Remove these stalks and discard.